retroriff/misery.ai/client/src/prompt/welcome-to-the-machine.md

 - **Chords** can be generated as a degree array, for example C Major is `degree([0, 2, 4])`.
 - Octaves also accept arrays, which will generate a sequence with `Pseq`.
 - When setting notes, use the degree method and specify the note number (0-12) corresponding to the desired pitch.
 For example, 9 corresponds to A. Integers, arrays and SuperCollider patterns are valid params.
 Example how to play D (musical note) in a major scale: `degree(1)`.
+- Scale only accepts `\minor` and `\major`.

+The root parameter in SuperCollider transposes the entire scale by the specified number of semitones.
+This means:

+- root(x) shifts the pitch of each degree in the scale by x semitones.
+- The tonic (or root note) of the scale is determined by this transposition.
+For example:
+  1. In E minor, if the root is set to 4, this means the scale is transposed so that degree 0 aligns with E.
+  2. In C major, the root is often set to 0 (or better omitted), as C is the default tonic.

+In essence:

+- E minor with a root(2) means that the degrees are transposed so that degree 0 corresponds to E.
+- For C major, a root(0) or no root parameter is used, as C is the default tonic.

 ### Instruments